Discharge/Aftercare

 Discharge Planning

-From the beginning of the treatment experience at McCallum Place we work with you to begin planning for when you discharge and take the next steps in eating disorder recovery.
-We believe a key part of recovery is having a good discharge plan and this means exploring themes such as your living situation, school and work and support systems.
-Additionally, we will work with you to have a strong treatment team upon your discharge.
+From the beginning of the treatment experience at McCallum Place, we work with you and your home treatment team to begin planning for when you discharge.
+We believe a key part of recovery is having a solid discharge plan and this means exploring themes such as your living situation, school, work and support systems.

 If you had a team prior to coming to treatment we strongly recommend returning to that team upon discharge.
 If you have a desire to find a new team we will discuss this with you and your current team to identify the best path forward.
 Throughout your treatment we will be communicating with your team to ease the transition home.